manticoresoftware/docker/README.md

 Using `EXTRA=1` also activates [Manticore Buddy](https://github.com/manticoresoftware/manticoresearch-buddy), which is used for processing certain commands.
 For more information, refer to the [changelog](https://manual.manticoresearch.com/Changelog#Version-6.0.0).

-If you need just the MCL alone you can use the environment variable `MCL=1`.
+If you only need the MCL, you can use the environment variable `MCL=1`.

 ### Docker-compose